shadow-1310/obsedian_notes/875-Koko eating bananas.md

 - don't directly return when mid == h, instead try to minimize rate
 	- so combine 2 conditions in mid update rule
 - don't keep left limit as 0
+- don't forget to combine the condition where hour taken can be less than given hour
 #### code snippet
 ```python